 This firm fish won't fall apart either, so you can serve it whole, sliced, or in chunks according to your preference.

-Swordfish is another firm, meaty type of fish that's great for grilling.
+Another firm, meaty type of fish that's great for grilling is swordfish.

 Because swordfish is clean and mild-tasting, it takes well to all sorts of marinades, seasonings, and herbs.
 Feel free to experiment and find the best flavor combination for you!